sethbrotherton/ng-cron-editor/projects/material-cron-jobs/README.md

 This package is intended to facilitate the formatting of cron formatted strings, using Angular and Angular Material.
 This is implemented using Angular's ReactiveFormsModule.

+A working demo of this component can be seen [here](http://cron-editor-demo.s3-website-us-east-1.amazonaws.com/)

-Standard cron formats are supported as shown [here](https://crontab.guru/)
+Standard cron formats are supported as exemplified [here](https://crontab.guru/)

 # Dependencies